 Students learn how to build a fire and prepare campfire delicacies.

-Experience and interact with sheep, goats, horses, pigs and alpaca that live at the Luther Glen Farm.
+Experience and interact with sheep, goats, horses, pigs, dogs and chickens that live at the Luther Glen Farm.
+Students will get to help our farm director feed the animals and collect eggs.

 We will teach students how to make soap using items from our farm.
 Depending on the season, soap will be made with milk from our goats and/or herbs from our garden.